We’ve developed a digital platform to provide data and services for drone users.

 During the transition:

-- UAS Service Suppliers (USS) connected to FIMS will begin delivering airspace authorisations at 28 civil-controlled aerodromes
+- USS connected to FIMS will begin delivering airspace authorisations at 28 civil-controlled aerodromes